-The Berlin Group is open for participation to any bank (ASPSP), banking association, payment association, payment scheme and interbank processor active in the SEPA payment industry.
-Moreover, because the scope of the NextGen Taskforces might also be interesting for others, not necessarily only for Berlin Group members, the NextGen Taskforces are open for participation to any interested and committed non-Berlin Group participant as well.
+The Berlin Group is open for participation to any market supply-side (API Provider) participant: banks (ASPSPs), banking associations, payment associations, payment schemes and interbank processors active in the SEPA payment industry.
+Moreover, because the scope of the NextGen Taskforces might also be interesting for others, not necessarily only for Berlin Group members, the NextGen Taskforces are open for participation to any interested and committed non-Berlin Group market supply-side participant as well.

 Despite the already open character for participation, the Berlin Group aims at maximum market coverage and market acceptance.
 Therefore, public and transparent market consultation is deemed critical as an additional contribution to development of mature standards.

 The Berlin Group itself is not engaged in the implementation of standards within or between schemes.
 Decisions on the implementation of the standards delivered by the Berlin Group are left to individual market participants.
-Nevertheless, experience of implementers not necessarily part of the Berlin Group standardisation work is important in order to identify and manage interoperability or technical implementation issues and to keep the standards in line with the requirements of real implementations.
+Nevertheless, experience of implementers not necessarily part of the Berlin Group standardisation work is important in order to identify and manage interoperability or technical implementation issues at the earliest possible stage and to keep the standards in line with the requirements of real implementations.

 It is a key objective of the Berlin Group to meet market demands and integrate as much practical experience of implementers as possible into the standards development.
 A public and transparent market consultation is deemed instrumental to this objective.